 Otolaryngology Residency (Arizona)

-The Otolaryngology Residency Program at Mayo Clinic in Arizona provides superior surgical and medical training, which features a unique mentorship/apprenticeship system.
+The Otolaryngology Residency at Mayo Clinic's campus in Arizona provides superior surgical and medical training in all areas of otolaryngology and head and neck surgery.

-This five-year residency prepares you for either private practice or academic medicine by learning with a board-certified staff that teaches management concepts in:
+This five-year residency prepares you for either private practice or academic medicine, as you learn with a board-certified staff that teaches management concepts in:

 - Pediatric otolaryngology